-The Statutory Liquidity Requirement (SLR) is one of the quantitative and powerful tools of monetary control of the central banks.
+The Statutory Liquidity Requirement (SLR) is one of the quantitative and powerful tools of monetary control of central banks.
 Changes in SLR can have a marked effect on money and credit situation of a country.
-If the central bank raises average reserve requirement of the commercial banks, this would create a reserve deficiency or decrease in available reserve of depository institutions.
-If the banks are unable to secure new reserves, they would be forced to contract both earnings and deposits which would result in a decline in the availability of credit and increase the market interest rates.
-The reverse would happen if the central bank lowers its reserve requirements.
+If the central bank raises average reserve requirement of the commercial banks, this would create a reserve deficiency or decrease the available reserve of depository institutions.
+If the banks are unable to secure new reserves, they would be forced to contract both earnings and deposits, which would result in a decline in the availability of credit and increase the market interest rates.
+The reverse would happen if the central bank lowered its reserve requirements.

-Table-11 shows that the FCBs are having the highest liquidity ratios followed by the SCBs.
+Table-11 shows that the FCBs have the highest liquidity ratios followed by the SCBs.
 This situation of constant surplus of liquidity warrants creation of effective demand for credit at lower costs.
-Last, all banks have maintained a sufficient liquidity position in terms of cash and balance with banks and the BB and investment in government securities, suggesting that they are relatively resilient to systemic banking crises.
+All banks have maintained a sufficient liquidity position in terms of cash, balance with banks and the BB, and investment in government securities, which suggest that they are relatively resilient to systemic banking crises.